 Page Blobs are the basis for Microsoft Azure virtual machines environment.
 They were specifically designed to meet the restrictions for disks - each Page Blob should be multiple to 512 bytes.
 The architecture of Page Blobs allows writing data to each part of the blob.

-The purpose of that is simple - when VM or your on-prem machines is operating with the local storage (HDD or SSD with your disk partitions inside) - it operates various parts of the device - without a linear structure.
+The purpose of that is simple - when VM or your on-prem machine is operating with the local storage (HDD or SSD with your disk partitions inside) - it operates various parts of the device - without a linear structure.
 Thus, there was a need in a blob, that could be changed in each part.

 The general application for Page Blobs is simple - you can store the images for your disks there.
 As soon as you need to run the disk on a VM - you can easily set it up, taking the image from the Page Blob.